What is Medical Detox?

 Suboxone for Acute Withdrawal Symptoms

 Over a decade ago, the FDA approved the use of an opioid-naloxone combination (buprenorphine, also known as Suboxone) for the treatment of opioid use disorders in the United States.
 Suboxone can suppress a person’s desire for opioids by providing a partial block on the brain’s opioid receptors.
 It also partially stimulates the receptors and helps relieve the uncomfortable withdrawal symptoms that can lead to relapse.
-This medication is offered to all our opioid-addicted patients during the detox and withdrawal process.
+This medication is offered to all our opioid-addicted patients during the medical detox and withdrawal process.

 Vivitrol for Recovery Support